 Carrying the Tiger

-When Tony and his wife Lynn learned that she had incurable cancer, they faced an impossible truth: their time together was running out.
-What followed was an extraordinary journey of courage, heartbreak and enduring love, as they navigated the twists and turns of Lynn’s treatment while learning to live fully in the shadow of death.
+When Tony and Lynn learned that she had incurable cancer, they sat together at their kitchen table—holding hands, cherishing their time, and wondering how to make the most of what remained.
+Thus began their extraordinary journey of courage, heartbreak and enduring love, as they navigated the twists and turns of Lynn’s treatment while learning to live fully in the shadow of death.

 Carrying the Tiger chronicles their final years together with unflinching honesty and deep tenderness.
-Through Tony's eyes and excerpts from his journal, we witness the intimate moments that matter most: hands held across the kitchen table; difficult decisions made with courage and hope; love, laughter and dancing at midnight; and the honor and privilege of being present for Lynn’s final breath.
+Through Tony's eyes and excerpts from his journal, we witness the intimate moments that matter most: difficult decisions made with courage and hope; love, laughter and dancing at midnight; and the honor and privilege of being present for Lynn’s final breath.

 But Carrying the Tiger doesn't end with Lynn's passing.
 It continues into the wilderness of grief: the shattering disorientation, the guilt, the slow and uncertain path back toward life, as Tony learns to experience joy again without diminishing his love for Lynn.